PeterJBurke/google-maps-mcp-server/docs/DEPLOYMENT.md

 #### 2. Grant Necessary Permissions

+**Important:** The service account needs these permissions because:
+- It will be used by GitHub Actions to deploy to Cloud Run
+- It will also be used by Cloud Build (via `--build-service-account`) to build your Docker image
+- Cloud Build needs to create Artifact Registry repositories and push images

 Now you need to add roles to the service account you just created:

 1. On the Service Accounts list page, find the service account named **"github-actions"** in the table